Title IX Compliance

 Community programs assisting survivors of sexual assault, domestic violence, dating violence, and stalking include:

 St. Thomas University offers on-campus support through our Student Health & Counseling Center, located in the Building 15, known as Cascia/Glasshouse.
-Counseling resources on-campus are available by calling (305) 628-6695 or emailing firstname.lastname@example.org.
-In addition to counseling services, Baptist Health Clinic is on campus, walk-ins are welcomed and appointments can be made by calling (305)474-6921.
+This includes counseling resources medical services provided through Baptist Health South Florida.
+Walk-ins are welcome, but appointments recommended.